resharp/phages_scripts/README.md

 See
 https://github.com/simroux/VirSorter

+job_puller, ana_iterations and show_virsorter_summary are old script files, for running on concatenated PATRIC genomes.

 ## gene annotation ##

 * We will use prodigal for prediction of genes
 * We do a pairwise blastp search of all genes against all genes with evalue cut-off 1e-3
 * We filter out all pairwise matches with a > 75% query and target coverage

 ## protein clustering ##